graphql-dotnet/graphql-dotnet/README.md

 PRs are welcome!
 Looking for something to work on?
 The list of [open issues](https://github.com/graphql-dotnet/graphql-dotnet/issues) is a great place to start.
 You can help the project simply respond to some of the [asked questions](https://github.com/graphql-dotnet/graphql-dotnet/issues?q=is%3Aissue+is%3Aopen+label%3Aquestion).

 The default branch is `master`.
-It is designed for non-breaking changes, that is to publish versions 4.x.x.
+It is designed for non-breaking changes, that is to publish versions 5.x.x.
-If you have a PR with some breaking changes, then please target it to the `develop` branch.
+If you have a PR with some breaking changes, then please target it to the `develop` branch that tracks changes for v6.0.0.

 ## Backers